easyRS/easyRE/README.md

 docker exec main yarn test
 ```

 There is always a gap of improvement, a way to make it easier.
-That is the purpose of it.
+That is the purpose of it, make a real state app usefull and easy to use.
 And of course, having fun coding :D

 ## Author